All Episodes

 Exactly.

-Um was there a low point?
+Was there a low point?

 I can't take this.

-Well, uh not I can't take this, but the low points were my wife's uh my wedding anniversary, uh my 40s and 41st wedding anniversaries in jail.
+Well, and not I can't take this, but the low points were my wife's my wedding anniversary.

-Uh you know, my wife's birthday, my kids' birthdays.
+You know, my wife's birthday, my kids' birthdays.

-Uh I had two grandkids at the time.
+I had two grandkids at the time.

-I went in there three when I came out, and not being able to be with them in their you know early years.
+And not being able to be with them in their early years.

-I mean, that that's what was tough.
+I mean, that's what was tough.

 They were there for me.

-It uh it it it got me through it.
+It got me through it.

 Unbelievable.

-Well, the book is uh I I can't wait to read it, and I know you you're you're not saying a lot of what's in it for the all the right reasons, um, because you want to tell the story in full when the time is right.
+And I know you're not saying a lot of what's in it for all the right reasons, because you want to tell the story in full when the time is right.

-It's called Political Prisoner, Persecuted, Prosecuted, but not silenced.
+It's called Political Prisoner, Persecuted, Prosecuted, But Not Silenced.

-We can't wait to have you.
+Paul Manafort, when that book comes out, we can't wait to have you.

 Thank you for being with us.